cosmos342/NLP/README.md

  * Also sample size may be small.

  # NEXTCHARS.py (MANY to MANY NLP sequence prediction)
- * This program predicts for every character predicts next character.
+ * This program predicts next character for every input character.
 So the network is trained with 8 character sequence to predict next 8 character sequence.
  * Used ConvLSTM network.
 Important is that in keras, in LSTM network need to specify return sequences to true, so that for each character in the sequence LSTM generates one output.
  * Also important to Create for the output classification layer, TimeDistributed Layer so that network generates 8 different output softmax classifications.
  * Fixed the embedding layer to have length vocab_size of 85.
 Trained to 93%